 Check our tour schedule below or sign up for our newsletter to receive tour information and updates.

-Join Well Beings and WUCF for a live virtual discussion event with Q&A on the state of mental health among Black youth to destigmatize mental illness and learn about available resources.
+Well Beings joined WUCF for a live virtual discussion event addressing the impact of COVID-10 and police brutality on the mental health of Black youth and available mental health resources.

 As a parent, family member, or friend, seeing loved ones struggle can be extremely difficult.
 Well Beings teamed up with South Florida PBS to discuss how to help those living with mental health challenges.
 Learn effective coping strategies for families, including how to avoid burnout, alternative treatment options, how to keep your loved ones engaged during their recovery and much more.

 In Nebraska, suicide is a leading cause of death among 10 to 24-year-olds.
 Well Beings teamed up with Nebraska Education Telecommunications (NET), Call to Mind, and Nebraska-based partners for a live stream discussion to raise awareness of factors leading to youth suicide and ways to prevent it.
 Learn more about available resources to support Nebraska’s youth and their mental health.

 Students, parents, and educators are worried about the return to school during the coronavirus pandemic.
 Join GPB News host Virginia Prescott for an interactive virtual Town Hall focused on youth mental health and going back to school.
 In partnership with Well Beings, Call to Mind, and Georgia-based community partners, learn more about available resources to support Georgia’s youth and their mental health.